dynatrace-oss/barista/src/lib/progress-circle/README.md

 ## Accessibility

-Prgoress circles should be given a meaningful label via aria-label or aria-labelledby.
+Progress circles should be given a meaningful label via aria-label or aria-labelledby.

 ## Options & Properties